chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

 EWAOL baremetal distribution images can be modified by adding run-time validation tests to the distribution by including the ``meta-ewaol-config/kas/tests.yml`` kas configuration file as a Build Modifier.
-To apply appropriate post-processing specific to a Continuous Integration context, include the ``meta-ewaol-config/kas/ci.yml`` kas configuration file as a Build Modifier.

 Virtualization Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^